 Frequent cleaning is most effective at eliminating any SARS-CoV-2 pathogens that might be in your workplace.
 Encourage your staff to use household cleaners or disinfectants registered with the EPA to clean high-touch surfaces such as door handles, light switches, desk surfaces, toilets, faucets, and sinks, as often as they are used, especially if your workplace admits the public and it’s harder to control who touches what surface.

 At home, clean high-touch surfaces after new contaminants have been potentially introduced.
 For example, after family members return from work or running errands.
 Encourage all members of your household to wash their hands with soap and water for at least 20 seconds upon reentering the home and wipe down any surfaces they might have touched before doing so.

 To prevent community spread, try to clean all the major surfaces of your home and workplace on a daily basis.
-This should minimize the risk of accidental transmission if you came into contact with a person shedding COVID-19 in public.
+This should minimize the risk of accidental transmission if you come into contact with a person shedding Covid-19 in public.

 Encourage the ill person to remain in one area of the house and provide them with personal cleaning supplies.
 If isolation within the home isn’t possible, other members of the household should wait as long as possible before touching any surface the sick person has used.
 This will increase the chances of the virus dying on the surface before it has a chance to infect somebody else.

 The CDC has also provided a detailed home care guide for keeping you and your family safe.

 Unless a member of your household or workforce is already exhibiting symptoms, the most likely place for transmission is out in public.
 Human-to-human transmission remains the most common way people are becoming infected, so try to avoid any areas where you’ll be in close proximity to lots of other people.
 Public transport systems such as subways are an obvious location where your proximity to a lot of strangers is high.